 Jan Strugnell (James Cook University): Dating West Antarctic ice sheet collapse using molecular sequence data

-Xin Zhou (China Agricultural University): Interspecific diversity and intraspecific heterogeneity in honey bee pollen transportation revealed by genome-skimming
+Xin Zhou (China Agricultural University): Pollen preference and diet diversity of eastern honey bees revealed by genome-skimming